abduhafiz1993/Django-Framework-/README.md

     ```bash
     python manage.py
     ```
 runserver.
 This will open a development server, which you can access by visiting the URL provided.
 This development server is being run locally on your machine, meaning other people cannot access your website.

-This should bring you to a default landing page:
+Next, we’ll have to create an application.
+Django projects are split into one or more applications.
+Most of our projects will only require one application, but larger sites can make use of this ability to split a site into multiple apps.
+To create an application, we run

+    ```bash
+    python manage.py

+startapp APP_NAME.
+This will create some additional directories and files that will be useful shortly, including views.py.
+Now, we have to install our new app.
+To do this, we go to settings.py, scroll down to the list of INSTALLED_APPS, and add the name of our new application to this list.